Use these simple guidelines for identifying or ruling out the typical signs and symptoms of the prevalent mental condition.

 BIPOLAR AFFECTIVE DISORDER TEST: Look for these ten indications ruled by the illness for a diagnosis.

-Bipolar affective disorders are in fact subtle mental conditions which are marked by alternating periods of elation and depression - as a rule.
+Bipolar affective disorders are in fact subtle mental conditions.
+They are most marked by alternating periods of elation and depression - as a rule.

-Bipolar disorder, formerly known as manic depression, is broken down into two main categorizations based on the length and severity of an individual's mood state changes.
+Bipolar disorder was formerly known as manic depression.
+It gets broken down into two main categorizations based on the length and severity of an individual's mood state changes.

 The illness affects almost one million adults in the United Kingdom.

-Use these ten key indications and pointers to differentiate whether your loved one may have the mental condition or do they simply have a quirky or difficult personality?
+Use these ten key indications and pointers to help determine whether a loved one may have the mental condition.
+Or, could it be that they simply have a quirky or difficult personality.

-Use these ten indications and signs either to rule out the likelihood of someone suffering with bipolar disorder or to identify that someone you care for may have the illness and learn how to help them deal with it.
+These 10 indications and signs could either rule out the likelihood of someone suffering with bipolar disorder, or identify that someone you care for may have the illness.

-As a rule, an individual in a bipolar depressive state will present themselves much like someone who has depression.
-They display similar daily problems regarding their appetite, lack of energy (lethargy), inability to focus or concentrate, and sleep issues.
+Often, an individual in a bipolar depressive state will present themselves much like someone who has depression.
+They display similar daily problems along with sleep issues.
+They will have a lack of appetite, a lack of energy (lethargy), and an inability to focus or concentrate.

 Related Article: Mental Health Benefits of Playing Table Tennis for Seniors.

-Alcohol or drug abuse is fairly common among people who are depressed.
-People drink when they are in a manic phase to try and slow themselves down and abusing alcohol or substances seems to improve their mood when they are depressed.
+Alcohol or drug abuse is quite common among people who are depressed.
+People drink when they are in a manic phase to try and slow themselves down.
+Abusing alcohol or substances seems to improve their mood when they get depressed.

-People with bipolar disorder often display an inflated self-esteem when they are in a manic phase resulting in sporadic spending sprees and unusual impulsive sexual behavior.
+People with bipolar disorder often display an inflated self-esteem when they are in a manic phase.
+It often results in sporadic spending sprees and unusual impulsive sexual behavior.